electrode-io/car-buying/FAQ.md

 # FAQ for car-buying app development

-## Why I cannot start the server by `clap dev` for the app?
+## Why does the app server not start on running `clap dev` ?

-If you seen the issues similar to
+If you seen issues similar to

 ```
 m-C02SL0GSG8WM:~ s0d00px$ clap dev